Holographic signatures of resolved cosmological singularities: CFT correlators from classical Kasner metrics

-The setup of \cite{EngelhardtHolographicSignaturesOf, EngelhardtFurtherHolographicInvestigations} is to consider Kasner-AdS bulk spacetimes, which are given by the metric \be ds_5^2 = \frac{1}{z^2} \left( dz^2+ds_4^2(t) \right), ~~~~~~ ds_4^2(t) = -dt^2 + \sum_{i=1}^3 t^{2p_i} dx_i^2 \text{.} \ee The $p_i$s obey the vacuum Kasner conditions $p_1 + p_2 + p_3 = 1 = p_1^2 + p_2^2 + p_3^2$, so that $ds_4^2$ is a solution to the four-dimensional vacuum Einstein equations without cosmological constant. $ds_5^2$ solves the five-dimensional vacuum Einstein equations with negative cosmological constant.
+The setup of \cite{EngelhardtHolographicSignaturesOf, EngelhardtFurtherHolographicInvestigations} is to consider Kasner-AdS bulk spacetimes, which are given by the metric \be ds_5^2 = \frac{L^2}{z^2} \left( dz^2+ds_4^2(t) \right), ~~~~~~ ds_4^2(t) = -dt^2 + \sum_{i=1}^3 t^{2p_i} dx_i^2 \text{.} \ee The $p_i$s obey the vacuum Kasner conditions $p_1 + p_2 + p_3 = 1 = p_1^2 + p_2^2 + p_3^2$, so that $ds_4^2$ is a solution to the four-dimensional vacuum Einstein equations without cosmological constant. $ds_5^2$ solves the five-dimensional vacuum Einstein equations with negative cosmological constant $\Lambda = - 10/L^2$.
+We will set $L=1$ from now on and only restore it in the qualitative discussion in the comment section \ref{sec:Comments}.

 Following the AdS/CFT dictionary, this bulk system is equivalent to $\mathcal N = 4$ Super Yang Mills theory on a Kasner background.
-In particular, the two-point correlators of heavy ($m \gg 1$) scalar operators can be computed via the geodesic approximation \cite{BalasubramanianHolographicParticleDetection} \be \vev{\mathcal{O}(x) \mathcal{O}(-x)} = \exp(- \Delta \lren ), ~~~~~~ \Delta = d/2 + \sqrt{d^2/4+m^2} \text{,} \ee where $\lren$ is the renormalised length of a spacelike geodesic connecting the boundary points $(t_0,x)$ and $(t_0,-x)$.
+In particular, the two-point correlators of heavy ($m \gg 1$) scalar operators can be computed via the geodesic approximation \cite{BalasubramanianHolographicParticleDetection} \be \vev{\mathcal{O}(x) \mathcal{O}(-x)} \sim \exp(- \Delta \lren ), ~~~~~~ \Delta = d/2 + \sqrt{d^2/4+m^2} \text{,} \ee where $\lren$ is the renormalised length of a spacelike geodesic connecting the boundary points $(t_0,x)$ and $(t_0,-x)$.
 In case of multiple geodesics satisfying given boundary data, one has to sum over the individual contributions.
 Complex solutions also have to be taken into account.

 The main motivation of \cite{EngelhardtHolographicSignaturesOf, EngelhardtFurtherHolographicInvestigations} was to study CFT signatures of the bulk singularity.
 For this, the bulk geodesics were computed as a function of their turning time $t_*$.
 If we consider the x-separation in a direction where $p_i<0$, the geodesics are curved towards the singularity and $t_* < t_0$ for real solutions, and the other way around for $p_i > 0$.
 In the limit $t_* \rightarrow 0$, the geodesic becomes null and its tip approaches the bulk singularity.
 The CFT signature of this is a pole in the two-point correlator at the cosmological horizon scale.